Deployment Rings

 Deployment windows control when updates are allowed to install.
 Each ring can have its own schedule independent of the update policy's maintenance window.

-• Exclusion dates - Block specific date ranges from deployments (for example, company-wide code freezes, holidays, or change blackout windows).
-Each exclusion includes a reason for documentation
+You can also block specific date ranges with exclusion dates (for example, company-wide code freezes, holidays, or change blackout windows).
+Each exclusion includes a reason for documentation, and no deployments run during an excluded range even if a window would otherwise be open.

 What happens during and outside windows